-- All other items shall not be discussed with the members present as it is best to make the report when there is a quorum present. - 4.
-Meeting locations and dates - Meetings shall be held in designated city facilities, as noticed. - All commissions/committees with the exception of the Planning Commission, Finance and Audit Committee and Sister City Committee shall conduct regular meetings once a month.
+4. Meeting locations and dates

+- Meetings shall be held in designated City facilities, as noticed. - All commissions/committees with the exception of the Planning Commission, and Finance and Audit Commission shall conduct regular meetings once a month.
 Special meetings may also be scheduled as required by the commission/committee.
-The Planning Commission shall hold regular meetings twice a month.
-The Finance and Audit Committee and Sister City Committee shall hold quarterly meetings. - Monthly regular meetings shall have a fixed date and time established by the commission/committee.
+The Planning Commission shall hold regular meetings twice a month and the Finance and Audit Commission shall hold quarterly meetings. - Monthly regular meetings shall have a fixed date and time established by the commission/committee.
 Changes to the established regular dates and times are subject to the approval of the City Council.
 An exception to this rule would include any changes necessitated to fill a temporary need in order for the commission/committee to conduct its meeting in a most efficient and effective way as long as proper and adequate notification is provided to the City Council and made available to the public.

-The schedule of Commission/Committee meetings is as follows:
+The schedule of Commission meetings is as follows:

-- Complete Streets Commission Every second Wednesday at 7 p.m. - Environmental Quality Commission Every third Wednesday at 6:00 p.m. - Finance and Audit Committee Third Wednesday of every quarter at 5:30 p.m. - Housing Commission Every first Wednesday at 6:30 p.m. - Library Commission Every third Monday at 6:30 p.m. - Parks and Recreation Commission Every fourth Wednesday at 6:30 p.m. - Planning Commission Twice a month at 7 p.m. - Sister City Committee Quarterly; Date and time to be determined
+- Complete Streets Commission Every second Wednesday at 6:30 p.m. - Environmental Quality Commission Every third Wednesday at 6 p.m. - Finance and Audit Commission Third Thursday of every guarter at 5:30 p.m., - Housing Commission Every first Wednesday at 6:30 p.m. - Library Commission Every third Monday at 6:30 p.m. - Parks and Recreation Commission Every fourth Wednesday at 6:30 p.m. - Planning Commission Twice a month on a Monday at 7 p.m.